-Leaves: Leaf blades are up to 1/2 wide (12mm) and 4 to 24 inches long (10-60 cm), with distinct veins, a prominent mid-vein, usually smooth on upper and lower surfaces, but with a distinctive white patch of hair where the upper surface attaches to the stem.
+Leaves: Leaf blades are up to 1/2 inch wide (12 mm) and 4 to 24 inches long (10-60 cm), with distinct veins, a prominent mid-vein, usually smooth on upper and lower surfaces, but with a distinctive white patch of hair where the upper surface attaches to the stem.
 Sometimes the upper surface of the blade may have dense fine hair.
-Blade margins are usually rought.
+Blade margins are usually rough.

 Sheaths & Ligules: The leaf sheath is split and also prominently veined, usually with sparse long hair on the margins.
 The lower sheaths are longer than the internodes, the upper sheaths shorter.
 Ligules are 2 to 6 mm long and membranous.

 The Inflorescence is an open spreading panicle, often being 18 inches in length and often as wide.
 Spikelets are produced at the ends of the many branches of the panicle.
 Primary branches usually rebranch once.

 Spikelets: Each spikelet will be 2.5 to 8 mm long and 1.2 to 2.5 mm wide, containing an upper and a lower floret.
 The glumes are distinctly veined, the lower 5 to 9 veins, the upper 7 to 11 veins.
 The upper glume and lower lemma extend beyond the upper floret and gaping at the top.
 The lower glume is 1.8 to 3.2 mm long, from 1/2 to 4/5 as long as the spikelet.
 Within the spikelet, the upper floret is bisexual and shiny and the lower floret is staminate with 3 anthers.